Mining¶

 true

 Note that mining for real ether only makes sense if you are in sync with the network (since you mine on top of the consensus block).
-Therefore the eth blockchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with miner.stop().
+Therefore the eth blockchain downloader/synchroniser will delay mining until syncing is complete, and after that mining automatically starts unless you cancel your intention with miner.stop()

 In order to earn ether you must have your etherbase (or coinbase) address set.
 This etherbase defaults to your primary account.
-If you don’t have an etherbase address, then geth --mine will not start up.
+If you don’t have an etherbase address, then geth --mine

 You can set your etherbase on the command line: